 - Understanding terminologies – dB, dBm, dBi, mW, W

 - Different ways of interacting with Wireless card

 Packet theory, Capturing packets and Cracking WLAN Encryption

-In 2nd class of the week you’ll be getting your feet into wireless pentesting practically.
+You’ll be getting your feet into wireless pentesting practically.
 You’ll do hands-on penetration testing of various WLAN security mechanisms and authentication.
 It’ll set the ground for deeper data analysis and advanced techniques for penetration testing and security altogether.